Soil Health Toolkit - FIC

 Agricultural Conservation Easements and Referenced Plans to Encourage Soil Health

 Agricultural land protection practitioners are finding ways to promote soil health practices with owners of permanently protected agricultural land.
-Learn about key considerations as you work to encourage conservation goals through permanent conservation easements.
-Deepen your understanding of NRCS conservation plans and other resource management plans and learn how these plans can be adapted to engage producers and landowners around soil health.
-Lastly, learn ways agricultural leases can better support adoption of soil health practices.
+In this section, you will learn about key considerations as you work to encourage conservation goals through permanent conservation easements.
+These resources will deepen your understanding of Natural Resources Conservation Service (NRCS) conservation plans and other resource management plans—and how these plans can be adapted to engage producers and landowners around soil health.
+Lastly, you will learn ways agricultural leases can better support adoption of soil health practices.

 Encouraging Conservation in Easements